 Bion Group Ltd Sti, a former textile trader that recently expanded into wholesale electronics and supply chain keeping tech flowing to Russia.

 The third largest oil producer in Russia, Gazpromneft, is partnering with Swiss-based bitcoin mining firm BitRiver to build out mining operations located at oil fields according to a memorandum from the St. Petersburg International Economic Forum.
+Bitcoin mining company Bitriver is cooperating with Gazpromneft and is building a network of data centers and mining farms for the oil company.
+The desire to work with Russia is also proven by the fact that in April 2022 the US Treasury Department added Bitriver to the list of companies that support the war.
+The company also has a license to provide services from June 2022 to 2027.

 The US has imposed export restrictions on 37 companies, nearly 30 of them Chinese, for activities that include aiding the Russian military and supporting China's PLA.
 The list also includes DMT Electronics, which is said to be based in Russia, as well as Belarusian DMT Trading LLC.